Wilhelm Koenen: East Germany

 In 1945, he returned to Germany and took part in rebuilding the KPD.
 After the forced merger of the SPD and the KPD into the Socialist Unity Party of Germany (Sozialistische Einheitspartei Deutschlands, or SED), he took part in building the SED in East Germany.
 Until 1946, he also worked as the chief editor of the KPD newspaper, Freiheit in Halle, forerunner of the Mitteldeutsche Zeitung.
 In 1946, he became part of the board of the SED, as well as its central committee.
 Between 1946 and 1949, Koenen was a representative in the Saxon Landtag.
 From 1949 until his death, he was a member of the Volkskammer and was leader of the Secretariat.
 In May 1953, he was accused of "a lack of vigilance" and was reprimanded by the SED leadership.
 In 1955, he became the chairman of the Interparlamentarischen Gruppe (Interparliamentarian Group) German Democratic Republic.
 In 1956, Wilhelm Koenen was decorated with the Karl Marx Order.

-Personal
+Personal life

-Koenen's son Heinrich was arrested by the Gestapo at the home of Ilse Stöbe on 29 October 1942, and in February 1945 was shot at Sachsenhausen concentration camp.
+Koenen married Emmy Damerius in 1937, and had two children from a prior marriage.
+His son Heinrich was arrested by the Gestapo at the home of Ilse Stöbe on 29 October 1942, and in February 1945 was shot at Sachsenhausen concentration camp.

-His brother, Bernard Koenen was arrested briefly during the Great Purge.
+Koenen's brother Bernard Koenen was arrested briefly during the Great Purge.
 He and his brother are both buried at the Socialists' Memorial at the Berlin cemetery, Zentralfriedhof Friedrichsfelde.
 A street in Sangerhausen is named after Wilhelm Koenen.